 Bryn Mawr, Pennsylvania's aptly named Bryn Mawr College is beautiful.
 The dining services team at Bryn Mawr has been ranked in the top 10 on the Princeton Review almost too many times to count.

 There are dessert bars, pasta bars, deli bars, themed dinners and special events.
-They also use local produce and offer meatless Mondays to help keep things nice and sustainable.
+They also use local produce and veggies.
+And for vegan college students, they offer meatless Mondays to help keep things nice and sustainable.

 8. Saint Anselm College

 New England has another top 10 winner in Manchester, New Hampshire's Saint Anslem College.
-Marinated chicken breasts, burgers, grab-and-go salads, calzones, subs, pizzas, and club sandwiches are usually available at The Coffee Shop.
-They've also got a phenomenal rotating menu at the main dining hub in Davison Hall.
+Marinated chicken breasts, burgers, salad bar, calzones, subs, pizzas, and club sandwiches are usually available at The Coffee Shop.
+They've also got a phenomenal rotating menu at the main dining hall in Davison Hall.

 7. Cornell University

-As you'd expect, even Cornell's food is exceptional.
+As you'd expect, even Cornell's meal plan is exceptional.
 They have plenty of food-related events like Bienvenidos BBQ and an annual West Campus Food Show.
 Year after year, Cornell pops up on the Review's top 10 list.

-They source talented chefs, use fresh and eclectic ingredients, and ensure that plenty of the staff is certified as a professional food handler.
+They source talented chefs, use fresh and eclectic ingredients, and ensure that plenty of the staff is certified as a professional foodservice handler.
 It's the little things, people.